Supercharge Your Blazor App: Effortless Image Optimization with BlazorImage

 - ⚡ Versatile Rendering: Supports both Static and Interactive rendering modes in Blazor apps.

-- Supports local images only at this time.
+- Currently supports local images only.
 Remote image support is planned for future releases.

 Using .NET CLI: